4.79% Barclays Retirement Interest-Only Mortgage New For 2026

 Barclays Bank UK PLC is Authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority (Financial Services Register number: 759676).

-Barclays Bank UK PLC – Barclays retirement interest only mortgages adhere to The Standards of Lending Practice which is monitored and enforced by The Lending Standards Board.
-Further details can be found on the Lending Standards Board website.
+Barclays Bank UK PLC – Barclays retirement interest- only mortgages adhere to The Standards of Lending Practice which is monitored and enforced by The Lending Standards Board.

 Barclays Insurance Services Company Limited is authorised and regulated by the Financial Conduct Authority (Financial Services Register number: 312078).